BostonUniversitySeniorDesign/FoodScanner1/README.md

 ![food20](https://user-images.githubusercontent.com/46230582/133711145-c4cc0b35-bc11-4a00-8069-f2e105071a57.jpeg) ![food8](https://user-images.githubusercontent.com/46230582/133710943-ef47cbe7-9254-40d3-a48a-ed73bfcd2ec3.jpeg)

 This is the login page of the app, using gmail authentication to log in.
 The authentication process is enabled through and stored in Google's firebase.
-Once logged in, the user is taken to this page(image2) where they have the option to navigate to the home page or log out.
+Once logged in, the user is taken to another page(image2), where they have the option to navigate to the home page or log out.

 ## Home Page